-Sourcing the images we use on the Chalkdust website is very important.
-When we publish something on the website, we are giving it away for free to everyone on the planet, so it is important that if we are using other people’s work, we (a) have permission, and (b) are sharing it in the way the owner desires.
-Failure to do this leaves the individual paying for the web hosting (Adam, currently) in legal trouble, so the website team will block your article being published, or remove your article if it is already published, if you do not follow the following simple rules.
+Sourcing the images we use in Chalkdust is very important.
+In particular, when we publish something on the website, we are giving it away for free to everyone on the planet, so it is important that if we are using other people’s work, we (a) have permission, and (b) are sharing it in the way the owner desires.
+Failure to do this can leaves us in legal trouble.

-In short: Do not just copy and paste from Google.
+In short: You can’t just copy and paste from Google.

 1. Get permission from the author